Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-D2NO_tzXhVg.md

 ### Transcript

-> holster weapon toolkit whoa i wish i've been thinking of like just ad hocking that into the game but i just don't have time uh i'll put that on the q a side
+> holster weapon toolkit whoa i wish i've been thinking of like just ad hocking that into the game but i just don't have time, i'll put that on the q a side